jpardogo/FlabbyListView/README.md

 FlabbyListView
 ==============

-Android library to display a ListView which cells are not rigid but flabby and react to ListView scroll.
+Android library to display a ListView which cells are not rigid but flabby and react to ListView scroll and touch events.

 A video example of this library is on this [youtube video][1].